wtPLSQL/wtPLSQL/docs/About-wtPLSQL.md

 Test fixtures and test suites are a part of the xUnit testing framework.
 At the core, wtPLSQL does not include test fixtures or test suites.
 If needed, these can be easily defined and implemented in a test runner package.

-## Test Driven Development
-With **TDD** (Test Driven Development), [you write a test before you write just enough production code to fulfill that test](http://agiledata.org/essays/tdd.html)

-The wtPLSQL framework is not intended for Test Driven Development.
-Test isolation and test transience are welcomed mechanisms to assist in getting tests to pass quickly in **TDD**.
-The wtPLSQL framework embraces 100% code coverage and does not require test isolation or test transience.

 ---
 [Website Home Page](README.md)